Big cats in Ukraine await evacuation

 In December 2022, Alex arrived at Wild Animal Rescue.
 He was severely weak and stressed, had lost a lot of fur on his back, and experienced impaired joint mobility.
 He was very hungry and actively looking for food.
 The veterinarian diagnosed him with enterocolitis (intestinal inflammation), extensive dermatitis (skin inflammation), and ataxia (not being able to walk).

 On 25 February 2023, Alex finally stood on his paws.
-Today, he is in better health but is still a bit overweight, and he needs more space and to be able to socialise with other tigers.
-Natalia is hoping to soon find him a forever home that will suit his needs >>
+Though still a little overweight, his health improved in the months that followed.
+Wild Animal Rescue is hoping to soon find him a forever home that will suit his needs.

 Ways to help